gdinwiddie/EquineHoroscope/README.md

 We're using test credit card numbers from https://docs.balancedpayments.com/1.1/overview/resources/ The credit card validation code is borrowed from Apache Commons 1.5.0 (http://svn.apache.org/viewvc/commons/proper/validator/tags/VALIDATOR_1_5_0/src/main/java/org/apache/commons/validator/routines/)

+Successfully completing a credit card transaction is a bit harder than the failure scenarios.
+We now need an actual credit card processor.
+Or, we will.
+One step at a time...
+Let's use the Adapter Pattern to isolate our system from an external processor.
+Then we can use a Fake Adapter to simulate the behavior of collaborating with that external system.
+Temporarily we'll hardwire the Fake Adapter.
+Then we'll put it under the control of the tests.
+In the future, we'll want to test our real adapter with the external system, and have a test or two checking the integration of our system and that one.